chalvorson/nx-pi-mon/README.md

                     ie. Testing mode.
 ```

+## NetXMS DCI Config
+NetXMS pushed metrics are the easiest to setup.
+Using the NetXMS Management Console, create a new DCI parameter with Origin: Push.
+Choose an appropriate Display name and Data Type.
+Then, for the Metric field, enter the parameter name that nx-pi-mon will push to the server.
+More precisely...
+ - If you use the -p/--param switch and specify a parameter name, then set the Metric to the same parameter name.
+ - If you don't use the -p/--param switch, the default is to use the PI Tag name as the parameter name - so, enter the tag name in the Metric.

+I haven't tested this out, but I believe that some PI Tag names won't be valid NetXMS DCI parameter names.
+Which is why the -p/--param switch exists.

 ## Returns:
 - Stale checking mode: *(-s is specified)*
   - Pushes True to the NetXMS server when the given PI tag has more than one unique data point in the given time span.
 Otherwise, it returns false.